tylern4/clasqaDB/src/examples/README.md

 * use `${COATJAVA}/bin/run-groovy` to execute these examples
   * it is useful to have `${COATJAVA}/bin` in your `$PATH`
 * most of the example scripts require a HIPO file as an argument
+* example scripts named `test*.groovy` are actually developer tools for testing the QADB, but may also be useful as additional examples